Skip to main content

 You may get an update on the status of your online application by logging in to your application portal here: admission.usc.edu/status

-Please keep in mind, it can take 7-10 business days (after USC receives) documents – like transcripts – to upload into your file.
+Please keep in mind, it can take 10-14 business days or more (after USC receives documents) – like transcripts – to upload into your file.
 Do not be alarmed if you recently sent in your transcripts and they are not yet in your file.

 USC will contact you if you are missing any required application documents.